pranjal-sri/Feedback-Augmented-Search/README.md

 #### 3. Ranking words
 We rank the candidate words based on a combination of their gini gain, their frequency in relevant docs, and syntactic dependencies on the query terms.
 These help us to capture discriminatory value, importance within the relevant documents, and relation with query terms respectively.
 The following explains the three and how they are combined:

   **i.
-Gini Gain Calculation**
+Gini Gain**

   The Gini gain of a word is computed using the Gini impurity metric, which quantifies the effectiveness of the word in differentiating between relevant and non-relevant documents.
+Gini impurity is a widely used metric in the context of feature selection of Decision trees.
 Within our application, gini of a set of documents is defined as:

   $gini = 1 - \left( \frac{\text{No. of relevant docs}}{\text{No. of total docs}}\right)^2 - \left( \frac{\text{No. of irrelevant docs}}{\text{No. of total docs}} \right)^2$